 A court in Israel recognizes online civil marriages as valid

-DANIEL ESTRIN, BYLINE: Israel does not recognize interfaith or same-sex weddings or even Jewish weddings that are not orthodox.
+DANIEL ESTRIN, BYLINE: Israel does not recognize interfaith or same-sex weddings or even Jewish weddings that are not Orthodox.
 But there's a loophole.
 Israel will register marriages performed abroad.
 So for years, many Israeli couples have traveled abroad to get married.
 Then came the COVID pandemic and travel restrictions.
-But Sapir Zeelon (ph) and her future wife, Gili (ph), learned they could get married by video conference through Utah, a state she didn't know much about.
+But Sapir Zeelon and her future wife, Gili, learned they could get married by video conference through Utah, a state she didn't know much about.

 SAPIR ZEELON: Just that it's not a very liberal state (laughter).
 So I was kind of surprised.
 I think it's somewhere in the south of the U.S. No, actually, I'm not sure now.

-ESTRIN: Eh, it didn't matter.
-They were in Israel.
-And their officiant was in Provo.
+ESTRIN: It didn't matter.
+They were in Israel, and their officiant was in Provo.
 Utah started allowing Zoom ceremonies right before the pandemic.
 And since then, hundreds of Israeli couples have taken advantage.
-But when it hit the news in Israel, the country stopped registering the Utah's Zoom marriages.
+But when it hit the news in Israel, the country stopped registering the Utah Zoom marriages.
 Officials argued they were performed in Israel, not in Utah.

 ESTRIN: And she needs to be registered as married so she can get Israel's parental leave benefits.
 She joined other couples who challenged Israel's ban in court.
-This week, the court said Utah marriage licenses are valid.
 Sagi Agmon argued the case in court on behalf of the religious freedom organization Hiddush.

 SAGI AGMON: Hopefully it will also start a movement that would force our politicians to accept the fact that Israelis are no longer willing to succumb to this coercion.

-ESTRIN: One of the Israelis in the lawsuit, Maria Verbova (ph), had to move abroad with her non-Jewish husband because Israel wouldn't recognize their Utah Zoom marriage, and he couldn't legally work in the country.
+ESTRIN: One of the Israelis in the lawsuit, Maria Verbova, had to move abroad with her non-Jewish husband because Israel wouldn't recognize their Utah Zoom marriage, and he couldn't legally work in the country.

 MARIA VERBOVA: Like, I just lost my trust.